Fixed Term Contract mortgage Solutions

 Are interest rates higher for people on a fixed term contract?

-Can a first-time buyer get a fixed term contract mortgage?
+Can I get a fixed term contract mortgage for a professional?

 Professionals often have their own criteria when it comes to a fixed term contract.
 Often lenders will make an exception to their requirements.
 This is because professionals often get multiple fixed term contracts in a row, especially in the early years of their career.